sinpe13/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-Collection of my data science, process automation and other work
+Reference repository of my data science, process automation and other work in Python.